Indigenous Education in Trillium Lakelands District School Board

 Is self-identification only for people with a status card?

 No. The goal is to self-identify Indigenous ancestry.
 If a family member (parent or grandparent) is First Nations, Métis, or Inuit then the student would self-identify as having Indigenous ancestry and indicate either First Nations, Métis, or Inuit.

 All information will be securely stored to respect privacy and used only as a means to enhance Indigenous education programs with the school board.
 This information will be treated in the same manner as the Ontario Student Record and is protected by the Freedom of Information and Privacy Act.

 No, this is an ongoing opportunity to help us in our planning.

 Supporting the well-being of all

-Feed All Four was developed in Trillium Lakelands District School Board out of an ongoing need to align teaching and learning with mental health and well-being.
+Feed All Four was developed in TLDSB out of an ongoing need to align teaching and learning with mental health and well-being.
 The body, mind, spirit, and emotions of an individual need to be fed consistently in order to optimize achievement and well-being.

 Feed All Four is based on the Anishinaabe Medicine Wheel and Maslow’s Hierarchy of Needs.
 Classroom teachers incorporate Feed All Four into classroom activities and a whole school approach is utilized by school communities.

 Dave Golden, TLDSB Superintendent of Learning, with responsibility for Indigenous Education